DecisionsDev/decision-assistant-hub/examples/compliance/aml_policy/policy2-fr.md

-Note: Here is a policy in French.
+Here is a policy in French.
 Keep in mind that we want to extract a decision service expressed in English from it.

 # ACME CORP – Politique de Lutte contre le Blanchiment de Capitaux et le Financement du Terrorisme (France)